• Skip to primary navigation

 Gin

 Gin is a clear distilled spirit made from juniper and other botanicals and aromatics, like angelica root, citrus peel, lemongrass, and herbs.
 These ingredients give the spirit a unique flavor profile, with piney, evergreen notes.
-You can find it in endless cocktail recipes, like the Negroni, French 77, and Corpse Reviver No. 2.

 In this gin cooler recipe, stick with a mid-priced bottle of gin, like Hendricks, The Botanist, or Tanqueray.
 Splurging on a top-shelf brand would almost be a waste because the intricate flavors are hidden behind the citrus juices and syrup.